Explore Jobs

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+Zippia employs publicly available data from authoritative sources, including the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM), to calculate salary estimates.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can read the detailed methodology.
+After collecting the data, the team computes a weighted average salary for each job title.
+For more details on how we derive these estimates, refer to our detailed methodology.

-Highest-Paying Types Of Security Officer Jobs FAQs
+FAQs about the Highest-Paying Types of Security Officer Jobs

 1. What is the highest-paid security officer job?